junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 In the mentioned paper, researchers have explored different techniques to evaluate the effectiveness of prompt selection.
 They found that, on average, test accuracy of prompts chosen by cross-validation (CV) and minimum description length (MDL) were very far from the best prompt.
 Even when comparing the results of a selected prompt to the average of some random prompts, the accuracy was not significant in most cases.
 This pattern was consistent across all model sizes.

 They further studied the accuray of choosing of best prompt.
-The results were not different than test accuracy.
-They faced the same fate and number of times models chose the best was significantly low.
+The results were not different and they faced the same fate and number of times models chose the best was significantly low.

 **What does this mean?** First, we should not expect to always get the best prompt or even a prompt that is close to its performance.
 Second, these results suggest that previous studies may have overestimated the performance of few-shot learning.